Back in the 1990s, when the Virtual

 benefit, and that means it was just

 A misconception about microvolunteering and crowd-sourcing -- and,

 indeed, about all volunteering, including in its most traditional forms

--- is that the goal is to get work done, or to get work done for free.
+-- is that the primary goal is to get work done, or to get work done for

-These are old paradigms regarding volunteering that so many of us have
+free.
+These are old paradigms regarding volunteering that so many of us

-worked for a very long time to move away from.
-Volunteering is about so
+have worked for a very long time to move away from.
+Volunteering is

-much more: it's about building relationships with the community,
+about so much more: it's about building relationships with the

-increasing the number of people advocating for your organization and
+community, increasing the number of people advocating for your

-targeting specific demographics for involvement in your work.
+transparency, and even targeting specific demographics for involvement

 The biggest advantage to creating microvolunteering and